sanctuuary/APE_readthedocs/docs/basics/ape-introduction.rst

 Internally, APE uses a component-based program synthesis approach.
 It translates the domain knowledge and workflow specification into logical formulas that are then fed to a SAT solver to compute satisfying instances.
 These solutions are then translated into the actual candidate workflows.
-For detailed description we refer to [1]_.
+For a detailed description we refer to [1]_.

 For our paper at ICCS 2020 [2]_ we created a video that explains APE in 5 minutes: